 - (d) Form of Papers; Length; Number of Copies.
 All papers must conform to Rule 32(c)(2).
 An original and 2 copies shall be filed unless the court requires the filing of a different number by order in a particular case.
-A petition shall not exceed is acceptable if it contains no more than 15 pages unless it contains no more than or 7,800 7,000 words as computed under Rule 32(a)(7)(C) (or 650 lines of text in a monospaced typeface) or the court grants leave to file a longer petition.
+A petition shall not exceed 15 pages unless it contains no more than 7,000 words (or 650 lines of text in a monospaced typeface) or the court grants leave to file a longer petition.
 Unless the court directs otherwise, the same page and type-volume limits apply to any answer, reply, or amicus brief allowed by the court.
 A motion to exceed the page or type-volume limit in this rule must comply with Rule 32(a)(7)(D). - (e) Certificate of Compliance.
 A petition filed under this Rule and any answer, reply, or amicus brief allowed by the court must include a certificate of compliance that comports with NRAP 32(a)(9). - (f) Disclosure Statement.
 A petition and any answer thereto shall be accompanied by the disclosure statement required by NRAP 26.1. - (g) Payment of Fees.
 The court shall not consider any application for an extraordinary writ until the petition has been filed; and the clerk shall receive no petition for filing until the \$250 fee has been paid, unless the applicant is exempt from payment of fees, or the court or a justice or judge thereof orders waiver of the fee for good cause shown.